Connect with others who understand.

 Talk With Others Who Understand

-Are you on maintenance therapy for myeloma?
-Do you still have questions about maintenance therapy?
+Are you on continuous therapy for refractory multiple myeloma?
+Do you still have questions about maintenance therapy for the ongoing treatment of multiple myeloma?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.